Walt Disney World Releases Three Discounts For Summer 2018 – Free Dining Plan For Kids

 Travel Window: Most nights May 28 – Aug.
 30, 2018

-Guests can get a free dining plan for kids (ages 3 to 9) when buying a non-discounted 3-night, 3-day Magic Your Way package which includes tickets, dining plan, and Walt Disney World Resort hotel room.
+Guests can get a free dining plan for kids (ages three to nine) when buying a non-discounted three-night, three-day Magic Your Way package which includes tickets, a dining plan, and a Walt Disney World Resort hotel room.
 All three dining plans are eligible for this offer, but all guests in the room must have the same one.

 Excluded Resorts: